cszach/linux-cli-guide/book/chapter00.md

 disable it (if you want less hardware resources consumption).

-> **Note**: It is recommended that you use a terminal emulator to practice using Bash throughout the guide instead of a tty.
+> **Note**: It is recommended that you use a terminal emulator to practice using the Linux command line throughout the guide instead of a tty.

 Shell interpreter
 -----------------